 An atomic swap is a peer-to-peer trade, wherein assets are exchanged between parties without the need of an intermediary, like an exchange, or having trust in the goodwill of the party.

-It is done via the use of a smart contract, specifically, a Hash Time-Locked Contracts (HTLC),which is a class of payments that require that the trading parties either acknowledge receiving the payment prior to a deadline, or forfeit the ability to claim said payment, and thereby refunding the proposed asset to the original parties.
+It is done via the use of a smart contract, specifically, a Hash Time-Locked Contracts (HTLC), which is a class of payments that require that the trading parties either acknowledge receiving the payment before a deadline, or forfeit the ability to claim said payment, and thereby refunding the proposed asset to the original parties.